Historical rankings of presidents of the United States: Table

 backgrounds indicate rankings in the first quartile.

 backgrounds indicate rankings in the second quartile.

 backgrounds indicate the median ranking of an odd number of presidents.
 (Note: Quartiles were determined by splitting the data into an upper and lower half and then splitting these halves each into two quartiles.
 When splitting an odd total number of rankings, the median is given an intermediate color.)

 backgrounds indicate rankings in the third quartile.

 backgrounds indicate rankings in the fourth quartile.

 Italics within row indicate rank awarded before president had completed term in office.

 Underline within a column indicates a given survey's lowest-ranking president.

 At leftmost column head, click "triangles" to view the in-office order of each president.

 At each survey column head, click on "triangles" to view the ranking order for each president in that survey.

-Scroll in the center of the table.
-The headers will remain in view.
-If you see a "[disable]" button to the top left of the table, click on it to display the whole width of the table without needing to scroll.